-I’m looking to hang as many solar-powered eyes as I can in Santa Cruz de Tenerife, witnesses to the corrupt judges and politicians that make the work of honest judges and politicians so hard.
+I’m looking to hang as many solar-powered eyes as I can in Plaza 2 de Mayo en Madrid, witnesses to the corrupt judges and politicians that make the work of honest judges and politicians so hard.
 Witnesses to those who steal vast sums of public funds and destroy lives of people who try to stop them.
 How do they sleep at night?
 In Spain, the indignados were sick of the corruption of the PP and PSOE.
 So we got 4 parties, 6 parties, but nothing has changed.
 Corruption money is still flowing through Gibraltar and Andorra.
-In Santa Cruz de Tenerife, the marmotreto came down, but has transparency improved?
-We still don’t know who owns the land of the Arte Okupa ruins — ex-Mayor Zerolo’s brother?

 Rather than Big Brother looking at us, it’s time for us citizens to carefully observe our governments.